chrislehoczki/Free_Code_Camp/Ziplines/TIC!TAC!TOE!/README.txt

-A Pen created at CodePen.io.
-You can find this one at http://codepen.io/chris_is_phillips/pen/YyMzrW.
+A very challenging project.
+I created an AI from scratch using progressive enhancement of its intelligence over time.
+I learnt a lot from this one!